karishmachauhan/Introduction-to-Hashtables/README.md

       buckets[index] = values
 ```
 # Hash search Function
-Hash function to search an elements from hash table which returns true if element is found
+Hash function to search an element from the hash table, which returns true if the element is found
 ```python
     def hsearch(hashtable, search_element):